sid5432/pyOTDR/README.md

 ### Docker

-A docker file is provided to help you test this program.
+A docker file (*Dockerfile*) is provided to help you test this program.
+In the top level directory, type the command

+	Make docker-build

+or type the command

-     docker build -t test-pyotdr .
+	docker build . -t sidneyli/pyotdr:latest

+to build the docker image.
+It will take a while to download the base image and compile.
+If all goes well, it should successfully build a new docker image *sidneyli/pyotdr:latest*.
+You can check with the command:

+	docker images

+once the build is completed.
+You can now run the command

+	Make docker-run

+or type the docker command:

-     docker run test-pyotdr data/demo_ab.sor
+	docker run -ti --rm -v $HOME:/data sidneyli/pyotdr:latest /bin/bash

+to spin up an instance of the docker image.
+This will start a command shell for you to run the *pyOTDR.py* program.
+The docker command above will mount your home directory to the */data* folder inside the docker instance.
+The command pyOTDR.py (installed as */pyOTDR/pyOTDR.py*) will be in your execution path.
+The docker instance removes itself when you exit the instance.

-(*Last Revised 2017-11-20*)
+(*Last Revised 2017-12-27*)